andreigi/oliodigest/_posts/2019-07-04-Yeah-MetaCert-is-awesome-anti-phishing-plug-in-but-Phishfort-is-free.md

 you get unsuspectingly re-directed to a phishing site and then poof your Bitcoin is gone.

 That’s why it is vital that for every crypto-related site you visit, you make sure it’s the real one.
-MetaCert also protects MyEtherwallet (MEW), Bittrex, Poloniex, Bitfinex, etc – all the known crypto sites.
+MetaCert also protects MyEtherwallet (MEW), Bittrex, Poloniex, Bitfinex, Binance, etc – all the known crypto sites.

 But alas, it’s not free anymore and lately I don’t log in as much as I used to.
 Thank God, there is a free option which is [Phishfort](https://www.phishfort.com/) and its [Chrome plug-in](https://chrome.google.com/webstore/detail/phishfort-protect/bdiohckpogchppdldbckcdjlklanhkfc?hl=en).